saddamarbaa/textEditor/README.md

 ## textEditor
-This is a code repository for project: Simple TextEditor with vanilla JavaScript in this project I learned more about the HTML DOM (Document Object Model) and The Browser Object Model (BOM).
+This is a code repository for project: Simple TextEditor with vanilla JavaScript in this project I learned more about the HTML DOM (Document Object Model) and The Browser Object Model (BOM)

 #### <a href="https://saddamarbaa.github.io/textEditor/">LIVE DEMO</a>